ZacharyChim/atzack/content/posts/2019-03-16--w3schools-responsive-nav/index.md

 </html>
 ```

 First of all, a css file of the [Font Awesome](https://fontawesome.com/) is loaded via the `<link>` tag in the `<head>` section, so that we can use the navigation icon.
-This will load all the font icons of Font Awesome, and we use only one of them.
+This will load all the font icons of the Font Awesome, and we use only one of them.
 A better way to do this is to use [Fontello](http://fontello.com/) to select the icons you want, generate your own icon set, and load it into your web pages.

-You can see that the last link in the `topnav` is the navigation icon. `javascript:void(0);` is set for the reference of the link so that the default function of a link (jumping to another page or location) is disabled.
-An `icon` class is added and the `onclick` event is set to the `toggleNav` function.
+The last link in the `topnav` is the navigation icon. `javascript:void(0);` is set for the reference of the link so that the default function of a link (jumping to another page or location) is disabled.
+An `icon` class is added and the `onclick` event is set to the `toggleNav` function, which we will talk about in the JavaScript section.

+### The CSS of the Responsive Navigation

 Let's take a look at the CSS: